Stochastic Nash evolution: Statement of results

 \subsection{Renormalization and the main theorem}

 The process $Z_t$ is defined using the Stratonovich SDE~\eqref{e:extrinsicBM}.
 Standard SDE theory shows that $u\in C^3$ is the natural hypothesis for the existence of strong solutions to~\eqref{e:extrinsicBM}.
 However, the natural minimum regularity threshold for isometric maps is when $u$ is Lipschitz.
-Thus, we have a large regularity gap between the intrinsic and extrinsic constructions.
-The intrinsic process $Y_t=u(X_t)$ has a natural meaning when $u$ is Lipschitz and $g \in C^2$.
-However, the extrinsic process $Z_t$ seems to require $u\in C^3$.
+In particular, the intrinsic process $Y_t=u(X_t)$ has a natural meaning for isometric embeddings when $u$ is Lipschitz and $g \in C^2$.
+Indeed, the existence of solutions to the martingale problem for $X_t$ requires only that $g\in C^2$, so that $Y_t=u(X_t)$ is defined for every measurable $u$.

+Thus, we have a considerable difference between the smoothness assumptions on $g$ and $u$ required to construct the processes $X_t$, $Y_t$ and $Z_t$.
 In Theorem~\ref{t:renorm} below, we resolve this mismatch for $C^{1,\alpha}$ embeddings, $\alpha>\tfrac{1}{2}$.
-Our argument also leads us to a (conjectural) renormalization of Theorem~\ref{t:curvature}.

 We are guided by a geometric interpretation of Tanaka's formula.
 The map $x \mapsto |x|$ is an isometric folding of the line onto the half-line.
 Let $X_t$ be Brownian motion on $\R$, set $Y_t=|X_t|$, and let $L_t$ be the local time of $X_t$ at zero.
 Then Tanaka's formula tells us that $Y_t$ is a semimartingale and